Sammuel21/pridav-music-project/README.md

 **4. LightGBM with SMOTE**

-Combining LightGBM with SMOTE yieleded, so far, the best results.
+Combining LightGBM with SMOTE yielded, so far, the best results.
 With a recall rate of `0.47` and only 4% of false positives, this has been the most successful model out of all tested.

 LightGBM with SMOTE ROC AUC Score: `0.9050992779783393`